contagon/handbook/handbook/33-records-and-reports.md

 * Those who are not accountable because of intellectual disabilities, regardless of age.
 * Unblessed children under 8 when (1) at least one parent or one grandparent is a member of the Church and (2) both parents give permission for a record to be created.
 This includes children of converts.
 (If one parent does not have legal custody of the child, the permission of the parent who has custody is sufficient.)

 A person age 9 or older who has a membership record but has not been baptized and confirmed is not considered a member of record.
 However, the ward in which the person lives retains the membership record until the person is 18.
-At that time, if the person chooses not to be baptized despite being given every opportunity, the bishop, with written permission from the stake president, cancels the membership record.
-However, records of unbaptized members who are considered not accountable because of intellectual disabilities are not canceled.
+At that time, if the person chooses not to be baptized despite being given every opportunity, the bishop, with permission from the stake president, cancels the membership record.

+Records are not canceled for those who have not been baptized because of an intellectual disability unless requested by the person or a legal guardian, including a parent.

 ### 33.6.3 Records of New Ward Members

 The ward clerk or an assistant ward clerk meets with new ward members soon after their membership records arrive to review the Individual Ordinance Summary for accuracy.

-For instructions about introducing new members after their records are received or after they are baptized and confirmed, see [29.2.2.8](29-meetings-in-the-church.md#29228-introducing-new-members).
+For instructions about introducing new members after their records are received or after they are baptized and confirmed, see [29.2.1.1](29-meetings-in-the-church.md#29211-planning-sacrament-meeting).

 ### 33.6.4 Records of Members Who Move or Are Temporarily Away from Home